ibm-cloud-docs/data-virtualization/connecting/connecting.md

 # Connecting overview
 {: #connect_ov}

-You can connect command-line interfaces, IBM® or third-party applications and tools, or apps that you create to your Data Virtualization instance.
+You can connect command-line interfaces, IBM® or third-party applications and tools, or apps that you create to your {{site.data.keyword.dv_short}} instance.
 {: shortdesc}

 ## Prerequisites
 {: #prereqs}

-Before attempting to connect to your Data Virtualization instance, verify that you have the prerequisites.
+Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the prerequisites.

 - Collect database details and credentials

    To connect to your database, you need database details (such as the host name), and credentials (such as a user ID and password.)
-You can collect this connection information from the **Service credentials** table of the Data Virtualization service instance or from the Data Virtualization web console.
+You can collect this connection information from the **Service credentials** table of the {{site.data.keyword.dv_short}} service instance or from the {{site.data.keyword.dv_short}} web console.

 - Verify that a supported driver is installed

-   - If your application or tool already contains the Db2 v11.5 IBM Data Server Driver Package, then your application or tool is able to connect to your Data Virtualization instance by using that driver.
+   - If your application or tool already contains the Db2 v11.5 IBM Data Server Driver Package, then your application or tool is able to connect to your {{site.data.keyword.dv_short}} instance by using that driver.
    - Otherwise, install the Db2 driver package, which you can download from [here](https://www.ibm.com/support/pages/node/387577){: external}.

 - Configure your environment